A mutation-selection model for general genotypes with recombination: Iterative computation of the minimal equilibrium

 \section{Iterative computation of the minimal equilibrium}

-The measure $\pi \in \H_+$ is an equilibrium for the dynamic equation \eqref{E:dynam} if $F_{\pi} \cdot \pi = \nu$, where we recall that $F_{\pi} \cdot \pi$ is the measure that has Radon-Nikodym derivative $F_\pi$ with respect to $\pi$.
-This implies that $\pi$ is absolutely continuous with respect to $\nu$ with a Radon-Nikodym derivative $p$ that satisfies
+The measure $\pi \in \H^{+}$ is an equilibrium for the dynamic equation \eqref{E:dynam} if it is true that $F_{\pi} \cdot \pi = \nu$.
+Recall that $F_{\pi} \cdot \pi$ is the measure that has Radon-Nikodym derivative $F_\pi$ with respect to $\pi$.
+The equation implies that $\pi$ is absolutely continuous with respect to $\nu$ with a Radon-Nikodym derivative $p$ that satisfies